jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

 > [Just-in-time learning](https://simpleprogrammer.com/2014/06/23/dont-overwhelm-trying-learn-much/) about specific languages and frameworks and libraries

 > Ahead-of-time learning about basic principles and practices in software development, and about [programming in general](https://medium.com/humans-create-software/staying-relevant-as-a-programmer-e9f18b1b0e43)

+For example, there was a time when I was trying to learn AngularJS (version 1) because it was the frontend technology that is being used in my new job _(just-in-time learning of specific frameworks)_.
+Then on the side, I was consuming ["Refactoring: Improving the Design of Existing Code"](https://www.bookdepository.com/Refactoring-Martin-Fowler/9780201485677?a_aid=jflaga) of Martin Fowler _(ahead-of-time learning of general concepts.)_

 <!--
 For example, these days, July 2018, I am learning/reviewing AngularJS because it is the frontend technology that is being used in my job _(just-in-time learning of specific frameworks)_.
 Then on the side, I am consuming ["Refactoring: Improving the Design of Existing Code"](https://www.bookdepository.com/Refactoring-Martin-Fowler/9780201485677?a_aid=jflaga) of Martin Fowler and the reading materials of ["6.005 — Software Construction on MIT OpenCourseWare"](https://web.mit.edu/6.031/www/fa18/) _(ahead-of-time learning of general concepts)_